 The average daily earnings used to calculate benefits are based on earnings in the three calendar months before the month the accident occurred.

-The minimum benefit is the regional minimum wage (between 105 francs and 160 francs per day).
+The minimum benefit is the regional minimum wage (from 105 BIF to 160 BIF a day).

 The minimum wage is adjusted by ministerial ordinance.
-(The last adjustment was in 1988.)

 Permanent Disability Benefits